Haiku

 Scroll to see more →

 The biggest difference between fast and slow AI users isn't which model they pick — it's the prompt they wrote.
 A sharp prompt saves time, cuts tokens, and often beats reaching for a heavier model.
 Build the habit: be specific, give context, state what "done" looks like.
+Anthropic's prompting guide goes deeper if you want to learn more.

 Upload your context and instructions once.
 Every chat in that Project starts fully loaded.
 Stop re-explaining yourself every session.